AnaClaudiaSac/AnaClaudiaSac/README.md

 <p align="center">I ❤️ Code:  My Journey into Web
 Development <br><br>
 <p>
 <p align="center">Hello, I'm ana Cláudia and I'm passionate about web development.
-I'm a beginner in the world of technology, with a strong desire to learn and grow in the field of HTML, CSS, and JavaScript.  <br><br>
+I'm a beginner in the world of technology, with a strong desire to learn and grow in the field of HTML, CSS, JavaScript and React <br><br>
 <p>
 <p align="center"> Welcome to My GitHub Repository</p>